MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

    std::cin >> p;
 ```

-To avoid the error, apply the extraction operator directly to the array variable:
+To avoid the error, use the extraction operator with a char[] variable:

 ```cpp
 char x[42];